mykdiw/mykdiw/README.md

 <h2>🎓 I’m pursuing my M.tech in Data Science and Engineering from BITS Pilani</h2>
 <dd><li>🌱 I’m currently learning ...
 Data Science.
-My 6 years of experience as Data Analyst and Data Visulization Expert has set the pace for me to
-<dd> move forward in this new field of data science</dd></li>
+My 6 years of experience as Data Analyst and Data Visulization Expert has set the pace for me to move forward in this new field of data science</li>
 <li>🌻 Open to accept guidance and mentorship in the field of Data Science</li>